An immersive performing arts experience at the Osher School of Music!

 For the music camps, Ultracamp will confirm your registration immediately, but you must still sign up for an available instrument to be fully confirmed.
 Ultracamp is not able to handle that distinction.
 And if any instrument is already marked “waiting list only,” you must sign up for that waiting list in order to be considered for any positions in that instrument that may open up later.
 Please do not sign up for a different instrument, but send an email with any questions or difficulties you are having.

-Important, do not make any payments if you are on a waiting list.
+Do not make any payments if you are on a waiting list.
 You will automatically be placed into a position if a spot opens up, and an email will be sent to you indicating your new balance due.

-There are no auditions for Theatre Academy.
+There are no auditions for Theatre Academy or Youth Band Day Camp.

 Send to: